 - Consult with your doctor

-Book an appointment with your doctor or at a travel clinic to ask about country specific vaccinations you might need.
-I recommend making the appointment at least four to six weeks before your departure date as some vaccines require several doses.
+Book an appointment with your doctor or at a travel clinic to ensure that you are up to date with your vaccinations.
+It’s also beneficial to ask about country specific vaccinations you might need at your destination.
+It’s recommended to make the appointment at least four to six weeks before your departure date as some vaccines require several doses.

 - Purchase travel insurance

 In addition to sharing your itinerary, ask a responsible person to drop by your home regularly while you’re away to keep an eye on things.
 Besides collecting your mail, so your home doesn’t appear vacant, this person should ensure the home is secure and conduct checks to make sure there are no leaks in the plumbing or that other damage hasn’t occurred.
-This is something you should arrange to have done all year round no matter when you travel.
+This is something you should arrange to have in place at any time of year, no matter when you travel.

 - Review your home insurance policy

 It’s always a good idea to review your home insurance policy and contact your agent to make sure the arrangements you put in place for home check-ups are acceptable to your insurer in the event that something happens while you are away.
 The frequency that you’ll need someone to stop by your home can vary based on your insurer and policy, and other circumstances surrounding the state of your home.

 - Register your trip with the Canadian embassy